Transversal Angles

 When a transversal (a line that crosses two parallel lines), it creates eight angles with four special relationships: corresponding angles are equal, alternate interior angles are equal, alternate exterior angles are equal, and co-interior (same-side interior) angles are supplementary.

-Why is Transversal Angles important?
+What is the Transversal Angles formula?

 How Transversal Angles Connects to Other Ideas